 So, when in Rome or in this case Granada I thought it only right to check out one of the games from myself.
-After getting confirmation of a 6pm game via their Facebook account Facebook link to Tiburones (no website) I jumped in a shared cab (you could walk it but its wise to spend only a few cordobas) and headed to the
+After getting confirmation of a 6pm game via their Facebook account (they don't have a website) I jumped in a shared cab (you could walk it but its wise to spend the 15 cordobas) and headed to the

 The stadium is Nicaragua in microcosm: rough and ready but with tons of character.
-Pitching up in the dark and stumbling through the dusty car park the next step was getting hold of tickets.
+Pitching up in the dark and stumbling through the dusty car park I was a little wary of what to expect.
+How rowdy do baseball fans get after a few beers?
 A long line of people were queuing at a ticket booth for the main standing area which you could enter for about 30C$ (just over a $1).
 I thought I'd go for the comfort of a plastic chair and splurged 70C$ for "el palco" or the posh seats behind the batting area.
 There was no queue for this line.
 With this you get a program so I caught up on what Los Tiburones had got up to.

-The teams took to the field without a huge deal of razzmatazz but after about 10 mins play was abandoned as a freak storm deluged the pitch and the fans in the cheap seats were getting drenched as they had no roof.
+The teams took to the field without a huge deal of razzmatazz but after about 10 mins play was abandoned as a freak storm deluged the pitch and the fans in the cheap uncovered seats were getting well and truely drenched.
 Things started to get a bit heated as they were shouting for the gates that separated us to be opened so they get into our enclosure.
 The stewards and police seem to mull over the implications of this for a while before relenting and letting the soggy mass in.
 This was great as the atmosphere soon perked up.